ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 ### To-Do
 * concatenating all the data from buried sensors
 * generate 5-year span graphs
-* push organized pkl files to teammates' repositories
+* ~push prepared pkl files to teammates' repositories~
+* share pkl unpacking code with teammates

 ___________________________________________________________________________________________________________